fermeridamagni/fermeridamagni/README.md

 - 🚀 [Orbit It](https://github.com/fermeridamagni/orbit-it) • A comprehensive open-source toolkit for managing and interacting with Git and GitHub, including version control, issue tracking, and repository management.

+- 🏫 [School](https://github.com/fermeridamagni/school) • A collection of educational materials and resources for various subjects and courses related to all my school work.

+- ⚙️ [Arduino Minimal Ultrasonic](https://github.com/fermeridamagni/arduino-minimal-ultrasonic) • A minimalistic Arduino library for ultrasonic distance measurement, providing an easy-to-use interface for beginners and advanced users alike.

 - 🛠️ [Circuit Simulator](https://github.com/fermeridamagni/circuit-simulator) • A web-based application for simulating electronic circuits, allowing users to design, test, and visualize circuit behavior in real-time.

 ## 📦 ToolBox